What is Ceramic Engineering?: Course Fees 2026, Subjects, Top Colleges, Admissions

 - Thermal Engineering

-Ceramic Engineering deals with the science and technology of creating products using non-metallic inorganic materials like clay, glass, refractories, ceramics, and composites.
-These materials find applications in diverse fields, from traditional pottery and construction to cutting-edge aerospace, electronics, and biomaterials.
+Ceramic Engineering deals with technology of creating products.
+It involves non-metallic inorganic materials - clay, glass, refractories, ceramics, and composites.